 There are limitations and advantages that go with every type of sewing (and it often depends on who you are sewing for and who will be doing the sewing), but sometimes myths can get in the way of giving something a try.
 What might be true for most, might not be true for everyone.
 We all have different goals, histories, talents, personalities, abilities, and bodies… and that is a beautiful thing.

 Custom sewing is obviously my jam.
 Since I’ve seen very little info anywhere about how to do it, I’ve started teaching online!
 In my interactive eCourses, I work together with beginners to garment sewing (or those looking for a fresh start) as they learn to make clothes for themselves using versions of the methods I’ve developed over the years.

 Sound interesting?
 My Intro to Custom Sewing eCourse is Skirt Skills.

-Visit www.SkirtSkills.com to learn more about me and my process, see the week-by-week course breakdown, read the frequently asked questions, check out the tools and supplies list, and hear what former students had to say about their experience, and join the Skirt Skills mailing list to stay updated about upcoming sessions.
+Visit www.SkirtSkills.com to learn more about me and my process, see the week-by-week course breakdown, read the frequently asked questions, check out the tools and supplies list, hear what former students had to say about their experience, and join the Skirt Skills mailing list to stay updated about upcoming sessions.

 NEXT POST: ???
 While waiting for my current bride to get married (I don’t start blogging behind-the-seams until after the wedding to keep the dress a secret), I’ll be posting on various topics.
 If there’s something you’d like me to write about, comment below or contact me!
 I’d love to hear from you.